How to Start a Small Business in the UK (A Step by Step Guide) Want…

 TextExpander lets you insert snippets of text from emails and other content as your type.
 You only need to set up a snippet once and use it everywhere.
 This ensures accurate and consistent messaging.
 It also helps you save time on LinkedIn.

 LinkedIn is an engagement-driven site.
-To promote your brand, incorporate keywords and phrases your customers may use to search for your products and services.
+To promote your LinkedIn Company Page, incorporate keywords and phrases your customers may use to search for your products and services.
 Include these keywords in your company description, headline, tagline and content.

 Cultivate endorsements and recommendations.
 They are equivalent to testimonials, and they can help you win the business of a target prospect.